malgebary/Azure-Route-Server-MicroHack/README.md

 ![image](https://user-images.githubusercontent.com/78562461/145095347-d6234c90-cbeb-4496-8776-efcd21d26ab7.png)

-🤝 after this change we have full network connectivity, for example you can ping from ***Spoke1-VM*** to all VMs in this topology with no single UDR has been used to route the traffic.
+🤝 after this change we have full network connectivity, for example you can ping from ***Spoke1-VM*** to ***Spoke-VM*** and to all other VMs in this topology with no UDR has been used to route the traffic.

 As there is no use for route tables, this design is suitable for large deployments with multiple spokes and/or multiple on-premises branches across multiple regions.